MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_Operation_Type** - The kind of ad related operation performed by the ad infra

 - **Data_PlacementId** - Unique identifier used by Ad network service to associate an ad to a surface

+#### Office.Android.EarlyTelemetry.DocsUIControllerFailure

+This event is triggered when the user launches Office Mobile application and triggers sign in or authentication.
+This data will help us to identify the failures of the authentication/sign in.

+The following fields are collected:

+- **Data_ErrorCode** - class name where failure occurred.

+- **Data_ErrorDescription** - description of the error.

+- **Data_FailureMethod** - method name where failure occurred.

 #### Office.Android.EarlyTelemetry.ExpansionFilesAvailability